-This course assists students in understanding and applying the rationale for integrated studies.
+This course assists candidates in understanding and applying the rationale for integrated studies.
 Current and projected styles of curriculum are assessed and the course project features designing a model curriculum.
-MAEd Core Course.
+MAEd core course.

 EDU 5111 Enhancing Communication and Embracing Understanding - 3 hrs.